deadblue/housekeeper/README.md

 ### Initialize

-Housekeeper manager will automatically make dependent values follow this steps:
+Housekeeper manager resolve values follow this steps:

+1. Retrieve value by type from cache.
+When found, return it.
+2. When not found, follow this steps to make it:
-1. Call provider when present, or simply call builtin `new()` function.
+    1. Call provider for type when present, or simply new it.
     2. Automatically wire field values which has `autowire` tag.
     3. Call `Init` method on target value when defined.
+    4. Cache made value to internal cache.

-The arguments of provider or `Init` method, and wired field values will be automatically resolved by manager.
+3. Repeat these steps for arguments of provider function or `Init` method, and values for`autowire` field.

-The made values will be cached by manager, in other words, all of them are singleton.
+> You can custom `Init` method name through `InitMethodOption` when making manager.

 ### Fianlize

 During manager closing, all managed values that implements `io.Closer` will be closed, developer can release resources in its `Close` method.

+## Limitation

+1. All values managed by housekeeper will be cached, in other words, they are SINGLETON.
+2. You SHOULD declare dependent value in pointer type.

 ## License